western-greece-developers/meetup/meetups/12/README.md

   Purpose: Work on our pair programming skills and learn to work in a community friendly way (with READMEs, public issues etc).

 - Coderetreat: https://www.coderetreat.org/pages/facilitating/structure-of-a-coderetreat/

+- ASP.Net Core 2 Simple CRUD Web App
+  In teams or solo, create a **asynchronous** web api in a language (C#) that is probably new to many people.

 **Meetups History**